NJIT-WIS/project-management-github-activity/README.md

 #### Things we don't understand
 1. Github project management, Labels, Issues
 2. Dockerhub and its use
-3. Creating branches, merging the branches with other repositories, creating pull requests
 #### Things we want to know next**